Moving to London can be so overwhelming. It’s a huge place and there are so many different neighbourhoods.

 Living in inner boroughs is generally more expensive, but on the plus side, you may find it easier to get to work if you work centrally as busses will be quicker and the underground network most serves inner London.
 Outer London is more residential and I find more families choose to live in outer London as housing is cheaper and larger.
 Commuters in many outer boroughs would have to rely on busses and local train / tram services to get around London as the underground does not extend to some places.

 London is divided into 9 zones.
 Zone 1 forms the centre of London, Zone 2 forms a ring around Zone 1 and so on.
 Zones are used to calculate travel fares.
 This means, even if you live further out in Zone 3 or 4 for cheaper housing, you could end up paying the same price overall as transport will be more expensive.
 Keep this in mind.
-Bus fares are less expensive than the Underground (and also not restricted by Zones, it is just one fee) and if you lived centrally enough you could negate travel fees altogether by walking or cycling.
+Bus fares are less expensive than the Underground and are not confined to Zones.
+It is just one flat fee per journey and the hopper fare means if you use two busses in an hour you will pay just the once.
+If you lived centrally enough you could negate travel fees altogether by walking or cycling.

 The London Underground is like a network of underground trains.
 It’s made up of 11 lines which run a particular route.
 If you’re looking for a place to live and you’re planning on travelling to work by the Tube, it would be worth choosing an area that offers an easy route to work on the Underground.
 You wouldn’t want to be travelling the whole length of an Underground line in the morning!